Temperature-biased double-loop Josephson flux transducer: Introduction

-In this work, we propose an alternative junction configuration, shown in Fig.~\ref{Fig01}, formed by enclosing a superconducting loop around each electrode, and coupling the electrodes through a tunnel JJ.
-In this way, the magnetic flux through these loops gives an effective way to affect the superconducting gaps by only magnetic means, and thus to master the transport properties of the device.
-Specifically, we show how to magnetically tune the step-like response of the critical current, in both the symmetric and asymmetric junction case.
-Finally, we discuss how the effect of a loop area asymmetry reflects on the system response and its tunability.
-The setup discussed in this paper can be effectively used to mutually control the superconducting gaps by only magnetic means in a tunnel junction.
-The feasibility to control thermal transport in Josephson devices via external magnetic fluxes was already extensively demonstrated in different cases~\cite{Gia12,For15,GuaSol18,Gua18,GuaSolBra18,Hwa18,Sen20,Bau21}.
+Tuning the device response by manipulating only the magnetic flux would be useful for verifying experimentally the reported effect, since typically the precise handling of the temperature gradient is rather demanding.
+In particular, we show how to magnetically control the step-like response of the critical current, and how the effect of a loop area asymmetry reflects on its tunability.
+The feasibility of mastering thermal transport in Josephson devices via external magnetic fluxes was already extensively demonstrated in different cases~\cite{Gia12,GuaSol18,Gua18,GuaSolBra18,Hwa18,Sen20,Bau21}.
+Finally, the proposed setup can operate also at a quite low temperature, thus significantly simplifying the experimental demand to verify the effect.

 The paper is organized as follows.
 In Sec.~\ref{Sec01}, we study the behavior of the critical current by varying the magnetic fluxes driving of the device, at different values of the ratio between the critical temperatures of the two superconductors, both in the symmetric and asymmetric case.
 In Sec.~\ref{Sec02}, we introduce the working principles of a magnetic flux-to-critical current transducer based on a temperature-biased device, describing also a simple measurement setup.
 In Sec.~\ref{Sec03}, the conclusions are drawn.